dev1ender/HAsignThreeTwo/README.md

 "Task 4 Output Screenshot: is the screen shot of the console of the eclipse Which takes two input and shows the result

+# Task 5:
+HAsignThreeTwoFive is the java file of the task two of the assignment 3.2.
+"Task 5 Output screenshot" is the screenshot of the of the console which shows the content of max-temp.txt file stored at the location /user/acadgild/hadoop/max-temp.txt in hdfs direcctory

 # Task 6:
 copy.jar is the jar file having HAsignThreeTwoSix as main method.
 FileTocpoy is the txt file that is to be copied to the hdfs file system .
 Task 6 Output Screenshot is the screen shot of the execution which include